4nth0ny1/gamesjs/video-poker/readme.md

 20 pts: 3 of a kind
 30 pts: Straight
 50 pts: Flush
+75 pts: Full House
-75 pts: Straight Flush
+100 pts: Straight Flush
-100 pts: 4 of a kind
+150 pts: 4 of a kind
-150 pts: Royal Flush
+250 pts: Royal Flush

 The pts are awarded to the bank and the player can deal again.